Commercial Roofing Portfolio

 As pioneers in products and systems for roofing, building envelope, insulation and waterproofing, IKO is a global leader in the manufacture and supply of asphaltic commercial roofing products, with facilities strategically located throughout North America and Europe.

 North America – In Canada, IKO’s Corporate Headquarters is in Toronto, Ontario.
 Twelve manufacturing plants and facilities currently supply IKO finished goods and raw materials throughout Canada.
 IKO’s U.S. corporate headquarters is in Wilmington, Delaware, with eight manufacturing plants and raw material facilities currently throughout the country.

 Europe – IKO’s European Corporate Headquarters and Centre of Excellence are located in Antwerp, Belgium.
 Multiple manufacturing and sales sites are located throughout Europe – in Belgium, England, France, Holland and Slovakia, all open to service local customer needs.

 From modified bitumen systems and built-up roofing to insulation and waterproofing membrane products, IKO continues to innovate and grow, remaining vertically integrated from top to bottom.
 Many IKO products are available for a variety of applications, making them adaptable and easy to use.
-From the superior “breaking strength” of Type 6 Glass Ply Sheet Asphalt Saturated Fiberglass Mat to the versatile Protectoboard Asphaltic Cover Board, the IKO line of roofing and waterproofing membranes provide a variety of effective roofing and building envelope solutions.
+The IKO line of roofing and waterproofing membranes provide a variety of effective roofing and building envelope solutions, including the versatile Protectoboard Asphaltic Cover Board.

 IKO manufacturing plants are located for access to easy distribution.
 Relationships with distributors throughout North America and Europe make it is easy for contractors to do business with IKO.
 Distributors carry the full line of IKO roofing, building envelope, insulation and waterproofing products and accessories.
 IKO has contractors, distributors and specifiers covered for many needs, both on and off the roof.